taosdata/TDengine/documentation20/en/12.taos-sql/docs.md

 2. UPDATE marks the database support updating the same timestamp data;
 3. Maximum length of the database name is 33;
 4. Maximum length of a SQL statement is 65480 characters;
-5. Database has more storage-related configuration parameters, see System Management.
+5. Database has more storage-related configuration parameters, see [System Management](https://www.taosdata.com/en/documentation/administrator#config) .

 - **Show current system parameters**